kyverno/website/content/en/docs/Kyverno CLI/_index.md

 #### Policy Report

-Policy reports provide information about policy execution and violations.
-Use '--policy_report' with the apply command to generate policy report.
+Policy report provide information about policy execution and violation.
+Use `--policy_report` with the `apply` command to generate policy report.

 Policy report can also be generated for a live cluster.
-While generating policy report for a live cluster the '-r' flag is assuming a resource by specific name which is assumed to be globally unique.
+While generating a policy report for a live cluster the `-r` flag is assuming a resource by specific name which is assumed to be globally unique.
 And it doesn't support naming the resource type (ex., Pod/foo when the cluster contains resources of different types with the same name).
-To generate policy report for a live cluster use '--cluster' with '--policy_report'.
+To generate a policy report for a live cluster use `--cluster` with `--policy_report`.

-Example:
 ```sh
 kyverno apply policy.yaml --cluster --policy_report
 ```
 Above example applies a `policy.yaml` to all resources in the cluster.

-Input combination:

 Below are the combination of inputs that can be used for generating the policy report from Kyverno CLI.